Skip to main content (Press Enter)

 4. Only Ask for What You Need

-As long as your paint isn't overly faded, you can get away with just repainting areas that are damaged.
+As long as your paint isn't overly faded, you can get away with just repainting damaged areas.
 Or, if you're just looking for a refresh and not a whole new look, save money by sticking to the car's original color.

-If you want to resell your car, protect the resale value by opting for a basic paint color and finish.
-You may find your custom trim and flames cool, but other buyers may not appreciate it.
+If you want to resell your car, opt for a basic paint color and finish to protect the resale value.
+You may find your custom trim and flames cool, but other buyers may not appreciate them.
 So avoid custom paint jobs, flakes and other paint features unless you plan on keeping the car long term.

 5. Check for Warranties